wildabyss/Onboard/README.md

   2. Rewrite the inclusion of the following regex to ajaxReroute.php ^ajax.*$

-  Configuration for IIS7 is included in the web.config file under www/ directory
+  Configuration for IIS7 is included in the web.config file under /public_html/ directory.
+  Configuration for Apache is included in the .htaccess file under / directory.

 Application Configuration: